Financial System

 The financial system (Ref.
 2 and 4) of a country has a layered structure (Fig. 1):

-• At the top of the structure is the central bank (FED, ECB, ...), which issues the country's official cash (banknotes and coins) and implements its monetary policy to ensure the stability of the country's currency.
+- At the top of the structure is the central bank (FED, ECB, ...), which issues the country's official cash (banknotes and coins) and implements its monetary policy to ensure the stability of the country's currency.
 In theory, the central bank is independent.
 But in most countries, their heads and boards of directors are appointed by the government and thus act in close cooperation with the Treasury Department (Ministry of Finance, Finanzministerium) and their fiscal policy.
 Central banks hold assets such as gold and government bonds to back the financial system.
-The central bank's foreign exchange (FX) reserves are usually held in form of foreign government bonds.
+The central bank's foreign exchange (FX) reserves are usually held in the form of foreign government bonds.

-• Below the central bank are the commercial banks that interact directly with the private sector.
+- Below the central bank are the commercial banks that interact directly with the private sector.
 These commercial banks hold the deposits of the companies and households of the private sector and at the same time must have a defined amount of reserves in accounts at the central bank.
-Financial transactions between banks often are executed simply by transfers between their accounts at the central bank.
-In addition to the reserves at the central bank, commercial banks often hold assets like bonds or equities to back up their liabilities and to earn money by trading them.
+Financial transactions between banks are often executed simply by transfers between their accounts at the central bank.
+In addition to the reserves at the central bank, commercial banks often hold assets like bonds or equities to back up their liabilities and earn money by trading them.

-• Private households and companies use small amounts of cash for everyday payments, but the majority of their "money" is in their deposit accounts at commercial banks.
+- Private households and companies use small amounts of cash for everyday payments, but the majority of their "money" is in their deposit accounts at commercial banks.
 If they need more money than they have, they can apply for a loan from a commercial bank.
 The loan will be granted if the bank believes that the applicant is able to repay the loan and the associated interest, which for most banks is their primary income.
 For the private sector, both their own deposits and the loans they receive are money they can spend or invest (Ref.
 1).

 In today's globalized world, every level of a country's financial system has partners in other countries.
 Central banks collaborate, particularly during times of crisis.
 Large commercial banks have international branches that help companies finance their international operations.
 Private households purchase goods from online stores in other countries, book hotels, and rent cars, thereby creating their own streams of exports and imports.

-Fractional Reserve System - Money Out of thin Air
+Money Out of thin Air

-• The sum of all public sector deposits and loans granted by commercial banks plus the cash in circulation is called broad money M2 (sometimes also M3).
-Its size depends on the interaction of commercial banks with the private sector, that is the willingness and ability to take and grant loans.
+- The sum of all public sector deposits and loans granted by commercial banks plus the cash in circulation is called broad money M2 (sometimes also M3, definitions vary across central banks).

 One Man's Debt is Another Man's Asset